wacncontent/CustomizeTool/output/articles/active-directory/active-directory-passwords-getting-started.md

     ![][010]

 ### Step 3: Reset your Azure AD password as a user
-Now that you’ve configured a user reset policy and specified contact details for your user, this user can perform a self-service password reset.
+Now that you've configured a user reset policy and specified contact details for your user, this user can perform a self-service password reset.

 #### To perform a self-service password reset
-1. If you go to a site like [**portal.partner.microsoftonline.cn**](http://portal.partner.microsoftonline.cn), you’ll see a login screen like the below.
-Click the **Can’t access your account?** link to test the password reset UI.
+1. If you go to a site like [**portal.partner.microsoftonline.cn**](http://portal.partner.microsoftonline.cn), you'll see a login screen like the below.
+Click the **Can't access your account?** link to test the password reset UI.

     ![][011]

-2. After clicking **Can’t access your account?**, you are brought to a new page which will ask for a **user ID** for which you wish to reset a password.
+2. After clicking **Can't access your account?**, you are brought to a new page which will ask for a **user ID** for which you wish to reset a password.
 Enter your test **user ID** here, pass the captcha, and click **next**.

     ![][012]